How to Deploy and Configure ArgoCD in Kubernetes (Step-by-Step)

 kubectl apply -f ingress.yaml

-The initial password for the admin account is auto-generated and stored as clear text in the field password in a secret named argocd-initial-admin-secret in your Argo CD installation namespace.
-You can simply retrieve this password using the argocd CLI:
+The initial admin password is auto-generated and stored in the secret argocd-initial-admin-secret in the argocd namespace.
+Retrieve it with the CLI:

 1